OrchardCMS/OrchardCore/README.md

 ###Contributing

-We currently follow the [Microsoft Asp.Net engineering guidelines](https://github.com/aspnet/Home/wiki/Engineering-guidelines)
+We currently follow the these [engineering guidelines](https://github.com/OrchardCMS/Brochard/wiki/Engineering-Guidelines)